Table of Contents

 Make sure you are using your muscles to complete the exercise, not momentum.

-Whether you’re looking to improve your athletic performance, enhance your posture, or reduce lower back pain, a strong core can help you achieve all these things.
+Whether you’re looking to improve your athletic performance, enhance your posture, or reduce lower back pain, incorporating our recommended stability ball core exercises will help you achieve all these things.

 Don’t have an exercise ball?